Analysis | Rep. Louie Gohmert has set the new (low) bar for downplaying the Jan. 6 riot

 Gohmert’s point, though, was that his legal loss left only violence as an outlet for blocking the election.
 He said that Jan.
 2.

 In other words, it’s useful for Gohmert personally to downplay what happened Jan.
 6 because he obviously contributed to the national conversation that energized it.
-Gohmert is likely saying that worse things have happened because it’s so trivial to link him directly to this particular bad thing.
-It’s a bit as though your friend the police officer was the one who’d told the burglar which window to break without waking you up.
+He is probably saying that worse things have happened because it’s so trivial to link him directly to this particular bad thing.
+It’s a bit as though your friend the police officer had told the burglar which window to break without waking you up.

 Gohmert really shouldn’t worry, though.
 I mean, Benedict Arnold sold out his country to the British in the Revolutionary War.
 Joe McCarthy led a years-long effort to uproot communists that destroyed numerous lives and poisoned the national conversation.

-I just want Gohmert to understand: there have been things worse than people standing at a lectern talking about buildings.
+I just want Gohmert to understand: There have been things worse than people standing at a lectern talking about buildings.